HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 While JavaScript far surpasses CSS in its share of page weight, CSS has certainly grown in size over the years, with the median desktop page loading 62 KB of CSS code, and one in ten pages loading more than 240 KB of CSS code.
 Mobile pages do use slightly less CSS code across all percentiles, but only by 4 to 7 KB.
 While this is definitely greater than previous years, it doesn't come close to [JavaScript's whopping median of 444 KB and top 10% of 1.2 MB](./javascript/#how-much-javascript-do-we-use)

 {{ figure_markup(
-  image="style sheet-size.png",
+  image="stylesheet-size.png",
   caption="Distribution of the style sheet transfer size per page.", description="Bar chart showing the distribution of style sheet transfer size per page, which includes compression when enabled.
 Desktop tends to have slightly more style sheet bytes per page by about 10 KB.
-The 10, 25, 50, 75, and 90th percentiles for mobile are: 5, 22, 56, 122, and 234 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=762340058&format=interactive", sheets_gid="314594173", sql_file="style sheet_kbytes.sql"
+The 10, 25, 50, 75, and 90th percentiles for mobile are: 5, 22, 56, 122, and 234 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=762340058&format=interactive", sheets_gid="314594173", sql_file="stylesheet_kbytes.sql"
 ) }}

-It would be reasonable to assume that a lot of this CSS is generated via preprocessors or other build tools, however **only about 15%** included sourcemaps.
+It would be reasonable to assume that a lot of this CSS is generated via preprocessors or other build tools, however only about 15% included sourcemaps.
 It is unclear whether this says more about sourcemap adoption or build tool usage.
 Of those, the overwhelming majority (45%) came from other CSS files, indicating usage of build processes that operate on CSS files, such as minification, [autoprefixer](https://autoprefixer.github.io/), and/or [PostCSS](https://postcss.org/).
 [Sass](https://sass-lang.com/) was far more popular than [Less](https://lesscss.org/) (34% of style sheets with sourcemaps vs 21%), with SCSS being the more popular dialect (33% for .scss vs 1% for .sass).

 All these kilobytes of code are typically distributed across multiple files and `<style>` elements; only about 7% of pages concentrate all their CSS code in one remote style sheet, as we are often taught to do.
 In fact, the median page contains 3 `<style>` elements and 6 remote style sheets, with 10% of them carrying over 14 `<style>` elements and over 20 remote CSS files!
-While this is suboptimal on desktop, it really kills performance on mobile, where round-trip latency is more important than raw download speed.
+While this is suboptimal on desktop, it really kills [performance](./performance) on mobile, where round-trip latency is more important than raw download speed.

 {{ figure_markup(
   caption="The largest number of style sheets loaded by a page.", content="1,379", classes="big-number", sheets_gid="1111507751",
-  sql_file="style sheet_count.sql"
+  sql_file="stylesheet_count.sql"
 )
 }}

 Shockingly, the maximum number of style sheets per page is an incredible 26,777 `<style>` elements and 1,379 remote ones!
-I'd definitely want to avoid loading *that* page!
+I'd definitely want to avoid loading that page!

 {{ figure_markup(
-  image="style sheet-count.png",
+  image="stylesheet-count.png",
   caption="Distribution of the number of style sheets per page.", description="Bar chart showing the distribution of style sheets per page.
 Desktop and mobile are nearly equal throughout the distribution.
-The 10, 25, 50, 75, and 90th percentiles for mobile are: 1, 3, 6, 12, and 21 style sheets per page.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=163217622&format=interactive", sheets_gid="1111507751", sql_file="style sheet_count.sql"
+The 10, 25, 50, 75, and 90th percentiles for mobile are: 1, 3, 6, 12, and 21 style sheets per page.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=163217622&format=interactive", sheets_gid="1111507751", sql_file="stylesheet_count.sql"
 ) }}

 Another metric of size is the number of rules.
 The median page carries a total of 448 rules and 5,454 declarations.
 Interestingly, 10% of pages contain a tiny amount of CSS: fewer than 13 rules!
 Despite mobile having slightly smaller style sheets, it also has slightly more rules, indicating smaller rules overall (as it tends to happen with media queries).